crbelaus/trans/README.md

 ### Adding translations to a model

 The first step consists on adding a new column to the desired table.
+This column will be known as the **translation container**.

 ```elixir
 defmodule MyApp.Repo.Migrations.AddTranslationsColumn do
   use Ecto.Migration